Parenthood Doesn’t Always Go According to Plan

 It isn’t about doing more.

-It’s about being present for the people I love while making a meaningful difference in the lives of others.
+It’s about being present for the people I love while helping other families feel supported during one of life’s biggest transitions.

 Looking back, I never would have chosen many of the challenges my family has faced.
 But they have made me more compassionate, more patient, and more understanding of what families carry behind closed doors.

-If you’re in a difficult season right now, I hope you remember this:
+If you’re in a difficult season of parenthood right now, I hope you remember this:

 You don’t have to have all the answers.